 A DW is a topological defect that may exhibit rich physics not present in the bulk.
 FE DWs separate two polar domains.
 In this work, we have studied the properties of FE DWs in corundum derivatives.
-The mobile 180° charged-neutral DWs are constructed by interchanging A-cation and vacancy sublattices while preserving the B/B' and O sublattices.
+The mobile $180^{\circ}$ charged-neutral DWs are constructed by interchanging A-cation and vacancy sublattices while preserving the B/B' and O sublattices.
 Interestingly, it is found that the mobile FE domains are interlocked with chirality domains, so that the FE DW is also a chiral DW.
-For the orientation of DWs, our calculations suggest that the Ywall lying in the y-z plane is more stable than the X-wall lying in the x-z plane.
+For the orientation of DWs, our calculations suggest that the Y-wall lying in the y-z plane is more stable than the X-wall lying in the x-z plane.

-We have also considered the magnetic order at the DW, and found that in $Mn_3WO_6$ with udu magnetic order, the domains with opposite polarization also have opposite magnetization, as controlled by exchange-striction interactions at the DW.
-Therefore both the polarization and magnetization can be controlled by an electric field.
-We note that the magnetic structure of $Mn_3WO_6$ is still under investigation, and it is possible that the actual magnetic structure has a larger magnetic cell as in Ni3TeO6, or even a non-collinear magnetic order, instead of our assumed collinear udu magnetic order.
-Nevertheless, we expect that this kind of DW-mediated magnetoelectric coupling may still exist in the presence of a more complicated magnetic order, or in other magnetic corundum derivates.
+We have also considered the magnetic order at the DW and found that in $Mn_3WO_6$ with udu magnetic order, the domains with opposite polarization also have opposite magnetization, as controlled by exchange-striction interactions at the DW.
+Therefore, both the polarization and magnetization can be controlled by an electric field.
+We note that the magnetic structure of $Mn_3WO_6$ is still under investigation [28], and it is possible that the actual magnetic structure has a larger magnetic cell as in Ni3TeO6 or even a noncollinear magnetic order instead of our assumed collinear udu magnetic order.
+Nevertheless, we expect that this kind of DW-mediated magnetoelectric coupling may still exist in the presence of a more complicated magnetic order or in other magnetic corundum derivates.

 Since the FE polarization reversal is achieved through DW motion, we have also studied the DW-mediated polarization reversal pathways and barriers by applying structural constraints at the DW.
-We found that the DW-mediated reversal barrier is approximately linearly correlated with the bond valence sum of the A cations.
+We found that the DW-mediated reversal barrier is approximately linearly correlated with the bond-valence sum of the A cations.
+Since the local bonding environment is accessible to experiment, this linear relationship can provide a useful rule of thumb in predicting the DW-mediated reversal barrier of potential new FE materials of this class.